-The Rio Conventions include the United Nations Framework Convention on Climate Change (UNFCCC, also known as UN Climate Change); the Convention on Biological Diversity (CBD, also known as UN Biodiversity); and the United Nations Convention to Combat Desertification (UNCCD).
-With sustainability defined by the 1987 United Nations Brundtland Commission as "fulfilling the needs of current generations without compromising the needs of future generations, while ensuring a balance between economic growth, environmental care and social well-being".
+&lt;sup>7The Rio Conventions include the United Nations Framework Convention on Climate Change (UNFCCC, also known as UN Climate Change); the Convention on Biological Diversity (CBD, also known as UN Biodiversity); and the United Nations Convention to Combat Desertification (UNCCD).

+&lt;sup>8 With sustainability defined by the 1987 United Nations Brundtland Commission as "fulfilling the needs of current generations without compromising the needs of future generations, while ensuring a balance between economic growth, environmental care and social well-being".